Nonabelian Fourier transforms for spherical representations: Introduction

 \end{remarks}

-Assertion (a) in the theorem is important because the Arthur-Selberg trace formula is valid for functions in (the global version of) $\mathcal{S}^p(G(F)//K)$ for $0<p \leq 1$ due to work of Finis, Lapid, and M\"uller \cite{FinisLapidMullerAbsConv}, \cite{FinisLapid2011} \cite{FinisLapidContinuityGeometric} (we will comment a little more on this in \S \ref{sec-sp-funcs} below).
-Indeed, providing a transform $\mathcal{F}_{r,\psi}(f)$ that satisfies this condition was our primary motivation for writing this paper.
+Assertion (a) in the theorem is important because the Arthur-Selberg trace formula is valid for functions in (the global version of) $\mathcal{S}^p(G(F)//K)$ for $0<p \leq 1$ due to work of Finis, Lapid, and M\"uller \cite{FinisLapidMullerAbsConv,FinisLapid2011,FinisLapidContinuityGeometric}.
 One can then use the results of Finis, Lapid, and M\"uller to provide an absolutely convergent expression for the sum of residues of Langlands $L$-functions that Langlands has isolated for study in his ``beyond endoscopy" proposal.
 This will be discussed in \S \ref{sec:app} below.

 It would be very interesting to extend the results in this paper to nonspherical representations.
-Our approach might be applicable in this more general setting, but there seems to be an analytic result that is not yet available in the literature.
-More precisely, we use the characterization of the image of $\mathcal{S}^p(G(F)//K)$ under the Fourier transform due to Trombi and Vadarajan \cite{TrombiVaradarajanSpherical}.
-A characterization of the image of the nonspherical analogue $\mathcal{S}^p(G(F))$ under the Fourier transform does not seem to be available in the literature, although partial results are known \cite{TrombiHarmonic}, \cite{TrombiUniform}.
+Our approach might be applicable in this more general setting provided one can prove a certain analytic result.
+More precisely, we use the characterization of the image of $\mathcal{S}^p(G(F)//K)$ under the Fourier transform due to Trombi and Varadarajan \cite{TrombiVaradarajanSpherical}.
+A characterization of the image of the nonspherical analogue $\mathcal{S}^p(G(F))$ under the Fourier transform does not seem to be available in the literature, although partial results are known \cite{TrombiHarmonic,TrombiUniform}.
 Hopefully the conjectures of Braverman-Kahzdan \cite{BK-lifting}, Lafforgue's work \cite{LafforgueJJM}, and of course the beyond endoscopy proposal of Langlands \cite{LanglandsBE} will provide motivation for giving such a characterization.

 \begin{rem} Arthur has characterized the image of the Fourier transform of $\mathcal{S}^2(G(F))$ \cite{ArthurPWActa}, but this does not seem to be the right space from the point of view of any of these proposals to move beyond endoscopy.
 It would be interesting to see if the technique of Anker \cite{AnkerSimple} could be used to deduce the image of the Fourier transform on $\mathcal{S}^p(G(F))$ for $0<p<2$ from this case. \end{rem}